Creator-Turbo/Dog-vs-cat-clf-/README.md

 ## Credits

-Special thanks to the contributors of the scikit-learn library for their fantastic machine learning tools.
+Special thanks to the contributors of the TensorFlow library for their fantastic Deep leanring tools.